learn-co-curriculum/hs-intro-web-design-interactive-practice-variables/README.md

 ( ) 922,466,495

 ???
-<a href='https://learn.co/lessons/hs-intro-web-design-interactive-practice-variables' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-interactive-practice-variables' title='Variables Interactive Practice'>Variables Interactive Practice</a> on Learn.co and start learning to code for free.</p>